HYPERBARIC OXYGEN THERAPY

 Patients and Methods

 Patients who were diagnosed with posttraumatic CRPS at the Gulhane Military Medical Academy Haydarpasa Training Hospital Department of Physical Medicine and Rehabilitation between 2002 and 2003 participated in the study.
 All patients had stage I and II of the disease.
-Patients were allocated alternately to receive HBO therapy (HBO group) or normal air (control group).
+Patients were allocated alternately to receive Hyperbaric Oxygen Therapy (HBO group) or normal air (control group).
 After randomization, a physician blinded to the group allocation evaluated the patients for contraindication to HBO therapy.
 Patients with contraindications for HBO therapy were excluded from the study, irrespective of their allocated group.
 Only the physician administering treatment knew whether the patients were receiving 100% oxygen or air.
 This was necessary for safety reasons.
 The time period between the diagnosis and the occurrence of the trauma was approximately 1.5 months.
 The patients had not received any treatment for CRPS and were given information pertaining to CRPS and HBO treatment.
 All patients gave informed consent.
 GATA Military Medical Faculty Ethical Committee approved the study.

 Both patient groups received 15 90-min therapy sessions with either HBO or normal air at 2.4 ATA on 5 days of the week (1 session per day).
 In addition, 500 mg paracetamol was given three times daily.
 No physical therapy was given to ensure standardization among the patients and to detect the efficacy of HBO therapy.
 Patients were evaluated before treatment, after completion of the 15 sessions, and after 45 days.